-This season marks the 20th year that Baylor men’s basketball has been led by Scott Drew — the Big 12’s longest-tenured head coach, and the architect of the greatest rebuild in college basketball history.
+The 2022-23 season marked the 20th year that Baylor men’s basketball has been led by Scott Drew — the Big 12’s longest-tenured head coach, and the architect of the greatest rebuild in college basketball history.

 Five Sweet 16 berths, three trips to the Elite Eight, the 2021 National Championship, and countless student-athletes graduating on to careers at the professional level — both on and off the basketball court — mark an illustrious career for Drew and his staff.

 On top of all that, Drew won his 400th game at Baylor this past fall.
 Such stability and success in a collegiate athletics program often opens doors for assistants to pursue opportunities to lead programs of their own, and Baylor is no exception.
 Drew’s success over the last 20 years has led to a growing coaching tree across the country, with the following former BU assistants now at the helms of successful collegiate programs:

 * Matthew Driscoll, North Florida — Driscoll was a member of Drew’s staff at Valparaiso in 2003, then followed Drew to Baylor the next year and coached at BU until 2009, when he was hired as head coach at UNF.
 The first of Drew’s former assistants to accept a head coach position, Driscoll has earned three Atlantic Sun Coach of the Year awards (2015, 2016, 2020), three ASUN regular season titles, and the 2015 ASUN tournament championship.
 The Ospreys earned the program’s first-ever NCAA tournament appearance with that 2015 tournament title.